-Sarah Blaine is the co-founder of a pioneering project, to get Thai elephants back into their natural forest environment, living in their family groups.
+Sarah Blaine is the co-founder of a pioneering Walking with Elephants project, to get Thai elephants back into their natural forest environment, living in their family groups.
 Here she shares her insider insights into elephant tourism in Thailand and how you can be part of a change for the better.

 Elephant Tourism has never been more spoken about than in recent years.
 It has hit the media and created a storm of protest.
 For years those who work closely with captive elephants working in the tourist industry have known what an abusive and also dangerous world this can be.

-We work primarily in Thailand as it is home to the largest number of captive held elephants working in tourism, beside every captive elephant stands a mahout, like in every walk of life some are totally unsuited for the job, uncaring, unskilled and dis interested and none of these attributes are suitable when you are caring for a very large, intelligent and socially complex animal.
-We are honored to work with a community in northern Thailand where mahouts have generations of knowledge to offer, they treat their elephants with compassion and care on a level rarely understood by those not within the folds of the culture.
+We work primarily in Thailand as it is home to the largest number of captive held elephants working in tourism, beside every captive elephant stands a mahout, like in every walk of life some are totally unsuited for the job, uncaring, unskilled and disinterested and none of these attributes is suitable when you are caring for a very large, intelligent and socially complex animal.
+We are honoured to work with a community in northern Thailand where mahouts have generations of knowledge to offer, they treat their elephants with compassion and care on a level rarely understood by those who are not within the folds of the culture.
 They are Karen hill tribe mahouts and we are humbled by their wisdom every single day, both of the forest and the elephants in their care.

 When studying the elephants we realized that most of the calls for change were to simply “ban” riding without really looking deeply into what welfare for an elephant actually looks like, what does optimum health and well being look like.
 We were always convinced that it involved a much more holistic and far-reaching approach than simply “changing” the way the elephants work each day.

-We work with a remarkable community who has a deep desire to return all the elephants owned by the village (estimated at 80 individuals) back to the forest, which surrounds the community.
+We work with a remarkable community that has a deep desire to return all the elephants owned by the village (estimated at 80 individuals) back to the forest, which surrounds the community.
 We walked our first elephants HOME last August and they are now thriving in a vast and protected forest covering 8,000 acres.
-We buy in NO supplementary food as they can forage year round in this beautiful natural habitat.
-They bathe in rivers, streams and mud wallows, tourists do not surround them every day and they decide how their day is structured.
+We buy in NO supplementary food as they can forage year-round in this beautiful natural habitat.
+They bathe in rivers, streams and mud wallow, tourists do not surround them every day and they decide how their day is structured.